morinlab/lymphopedia/NOTCH1.md

+---
+bibliography: 'morinlab.bib'
+csl: 'NLM.csl'
+link-citations: true
+---
 # NOTCH1

 ## Overview
 The relevance of NOTCH1 mutations in various malignancies has been well established.
 However, *due to [minimal support](NOTCH1#representative-mutations) in the original primary data and very few mutations reported in subsequent BL studies, this gene is very unlikely to be relevant in BL.*
+<<Warn("The variants reported in this gene in BL failed QC")>>

 ## History